leanprover-community/lean-auto/README.md

   * We also $\beta$ reduce user provided facts so that there are nothing like $(\lambda x. t_1) \ t_2$
 * $CIC \to COC$: Collecting constructors and recursors for inductive types (effectively, not directly)
   * e.g collecting equational theorem for *match* constructs
-  * e.g collect fields of typeclasses (we probably won't do so because typeclass can get very complicated and there are simply too many fields)
   * e.g collect constructors for inductively defined propositions
 * $COC \to COC(\lambda^{c.u.})$: Monomorphization
+  * Monomorphize all (dependently typed/universe polymorphic) facts to higher-order universe-monomorphic facts
   * $c.u.$ stands for "constant universe level"
-  * Note that at this stage, all the facts we've obtained are still valid $CIC$ expressions and are directly provable from the assumptions.
+  * Note that at this stage, all the facts we've obtained are still valid $CIC$ expressions and has convenient CIC proofs from the assumptions.
 * $COC(\lambda^{c.u.}) \to COC(\lambda)$
   * We want all types $α$ occuring in the signature of constants and variables to be of sort ```Type (u + 1)```, i.e., $α : Type \ (u + 1)$.
 This is necessary because we want to write a checker (instead of directly reconstructing proof in DTT) and the valuation function from less expressive logic to dependent type theory requires [the elements in the range of the valuation function] to be [of the same sort].
   * To do this, we use ```GLift```.
 For example, ```Nat.add``` is transformed into ```Nat.addLift```